LukaszMruczkowski/AI_ML_Projects/Knowledge/README.md

 - "Harry will go outside if it is raining"
 - "It is raining"

-Then the AI is able to make entailment stating that "Harry is outside" based on these two sentences
+Then the AI can make entailment stating that "Harry is outside" based on these two sentences

 ### Knowledge Engineering

 The process of figuring out how to represent propositions and logic using programming.
-For instance, in the `Knights` project, the `logic.py` is fully implemented already to represent propositional logics with Python
+For instance, in the `Knights` project, the `logic.py` is fully implemented already to represent propositional logic with Python

 ## [Inference](https://en.wikipedia.org/wiki/Inference)